industrial-edge/ethernet-ip-getting-started/docs/Installation.md

 - Open the app Performance Insight
 - In the view "My Plant", create a new dashboard
-- Add a new widget "Value" for the parameter `"floaty"`
+- Add a new widget "Value" for the parameter `floaty`
-- Add a new widget "Diagram" for the parameter `"counter"`
+- Add a new widget "Diagram" for the parameter `counter`

 ![PerformanceInsight](graphics/PerformanceInsight.png)